Graph Neural Networks for Virtual Sensing in Complex Systems: Addressing Heterogeneous Temporal Dynamics: Results

 \textbf{Impact of rotational speed on signal characteristics.} Fig.~\ref{fig:bearing_zoomin_plot} showcases examples of input sensor signals and the corresponding axial and radial load predictions for the best-performing instance of each model.
 The left four plots illustrate examples of each type of input time series: temperature change rate in the outer ring (T OR), axial vibration (V AX), radial vibration (V RA), and rotational speed (Rot).
 As shown, the intensity of both axial and radial vibrations, as well as the rate of temperature change, increase with rotational speed.
 This relationship between rotational speed and vibration signals is further explored in Fig.~\ref{fig:bearing_fft}, which presents the frequency spectra of the radial vibration signals at different rotational speeds under constant load.
 Although these spectra are derived from aggregated signals, they reveal a general trend of frequency content shifting towards higher frequencies with increasing rotational speed, with new, higher-frequency components emerging.
 This observation highlights the importance of accurately modeling the relationship between rotational speed and the measurement signals for precise load prediction.

 \textbf{Challenges in load prediction.} The right two plots of Fig.~\ref{fig:bearing_zoomin_plot} illustrate the varying degrees of deviation from true load values observed in the performance of baseline models, particularly for axial loads.
 The relatively flat frequency spectra observed at low speeds (Figure~\ref{fig:bearing_fft}) indicate a lower signal-to-noise ratio, which may hinder the performance of frequency-based models like 1D-CNN and 1D-GCNN that rely on prominent frequency-domain features.
 While 1D-GCNN's gating mechanism offers some mitigation compared to 1D-CNN, both models remain susceptible to significant deviations under these conditions.
 MTGAT, a homogeneous GNN, also exhibits occasional extreme errors.
 This might be due to its aggregation of inherently heterogeneous features (e.g., temperature and vibration), potentially hindering its ability to extract meaningful representations.
-Additionally, BiLSTM, as a sequential model, may face challenges in extracting meaningful frequency information from vibration signals, particularly when signal trends are less apparent.
+Additionally, BiLSTM, as a sequential model, may face challenges in extracting meaningful frequency information from vibration signals, particularly when signal trends are less apparent. \revtext{TimeMixer, while generally performing well, exhibits sensitivity to changing operating conditions (i.e. during shifts in rotational speed).
+This sensitivity likely stems from its inability to explicitly account for the impact of exogenous variables on the measured signals.}